 FSANZ decided, pursuant to section 36 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act), to omit to invite public submissions in relation to the Application prior to making a Draft Assessment.
 In making this decision, FSANZ was satisfied that the Application raised issues of minor significance or complexity only.
-Submissions are now invited on this Report to assist FSANZ make a Final Assessment.
+FSANZ considered submissions on the Draft Assessment Report to assist in making a Final Assessment.